Icon of arrow left

 Structured Task View and Route Optimization

-Real-time Return Logging
+Real time Return Logging

 Function First UI Design

 The new app was designed with delivery conditions in mind, prioritizing visibility and ease of interaction over aesthetics.
-High contrast colors improve readability in bright sunlight, while large bold typography and oversized buttons make key actions easy to spot and tap on the go.The interface supports accurate use in fast paced outdoor environments, reducing input errors and allowing drivers to complete tasks with greater speed and confidence.
+High contrast colors improve readability in bright sunlight, while large bold typography and oversized buttons make key actions easy to spot and tap on the go.

 Smart Scanning and Automated Verification